bruceravel/demeter/documentation/Athena/hephaestus.rst

         agriculture are the support of civilization.
                                      Mythology, Edith Hamilton

-:demeter:`hephaestus` is a program for making calculations useful to the XAS experimentalist using a periodic table, tables of X-ray absorption coefficients, and other elemental data.
+:demeter:`hephaestus` is a program for making small calculations useful to the XAS experimentalist using a periodic table, tables of X-ray absorption coefficients, and other elemental data.

 On the left of the :demeter:`hephaestus` window is a stack of icon buttons which are used to select the different tools.
 Clicking on one